AstroTensor/Astrobiology/README.md

 ## File descriptions

-directional_equations.py
+- **`directional_equations.py`**
   Defines essential astrophysical equations and constants fundamental for various calculations in astrophysics.

-gravitational_wave_analysis.py
+- **`gravitational_wave_analysis.py`**
   Provides tools for detecting and analyzing gravitational waves.

-stellar_evolution.py
+- **`stellar_evolution.py`**
   Focuses on the lifecycle of stars, providing functions to estimate various properties at different evolutionary stages.

-cosmic_microwave_background_analysis.py
+- **`cosmic_microwave_background_analysis.py`**
   Provides tools for analyzing the Cosmic Microwave Background (CMB), a critical aspect of understanding the early universe.

-dark_matter_analysis.py
+- **`dark_matter_analysis.py`**
   Focuses on the study and analysis of dark matter, providing functions to calculate density profiles, rotational velocities, mass distributions, and gravitational lensing effects.

-exoplanet_detection.py
+- **`exoplanet_detection.py`**
   Provides tools for detecting and analyzing exoplanets using various astrophysical techniques.

-reward.py
+- **`reward.py`**
   Defines a scoring function that evaluates the accuracy of astrophysical predictions by comparing results against dynamically computed "correct values" and applying different weights.

-forward.py
+- **`forward.py`**
-Integrates values from the Predict class with astrophysical equations from utils.equations and constants from utils.constants.
-It dynamically computes "correct values" and calculates a final score using the calculate_score function from reward.py.
+  Integrates values from the Predict class with astrophysical equations from `utils.equations` and constants from `utils.constants`.
+It dynamically computes "correct values" and calculates a final score using the `calculate_score` function from `reward.py`.

 ## Installation